We’ve all heard the saying that first impressions count, and this is just as true online as it is in real life.

 As businesses and individuals, we’re all very used to curating the images on our website and on our social media channels in view of what we think they say about us both professionally and personally.

-But what of our Google My Business profiles?
-If you’re guilty of thinking of your profile purely in terms of reviews and local search position, you may have overlooked the need to keep a tight rein on your GMB photos.
+But what of our Google Business Profiles (formerly known as Google My Business)?
+If you’re guilty of thinking of your profile purely in terms of reviews and local search position, you may have overlooked the need to keep a tight rein on your GBP photos.

 Ask yourself, for example, how do your existing and potential customers use photos to form an opinion of your business?
 And does this help them decide to engage with your services, or choose one of your competitors?

-Google is pretty clear on its stance on the importance of images in GMB, telling us that :
+Google is pretty clear on its stance on the importance of images in GBP, telling us that:

 “Businesses with photos are more likely to receive requests for driving directions to their location, as well as clicks through to their websites, than businesses that don’t have photos.”